parthak314/RISCV-Team5/README.md

 # Complete RISCV CPU

 ## Overview
-The complete system integration for a RISC-V project involves implementing all instructions defined by the RISC-V instruction set architecture (ISA).
+The complete system integration for a RISC-V project involves implementing all instructions defined by the RISC-V instruction set architecture.
-Here, we integrate a cache system to enhance memory access speed and reduce latency (seen in the `cache` branch.
+Here, we integrate a cache system to enhance memory access speed and reduce latency (seen in the `cache` branch).
 Pipelining is incorporated to improve throughput by enabling the concurrent execution of multiple instructions (from `pipelined` branch).
 The design ensures that each component, including the cache and pipeline, operates cohesively for optimal performance.
 This integration results in a high-performance RISC-V processor capable of handling complex tasks efficiently.
 ## Schematic